Urban green space

-Generally considered open to the public, urban green spaces are sometimes privately owned, such as higher education campuses, neighborhood/community parks/gardens, and institutional or corporate grounds.
-Areas outside city boundaries, such as state and national parks as well as open space in the countryside, are not considered urban open space.
-Streets, piazzas, plazas and urban squares are not always defined as urban open space in land use planning.
-Urban green spaces have wide reaching positive impacts on the health of individuals and communities near the green space.
+Urban green spaces may also include areas that are not publicly accessible, such as privately owned higher education campuses, school sports fields, allotments, neighborhood or community parks and gardens, and corporate campuses.
+Areas outside city boundaries, such as state and national parks or rural open spaces, are not generally considered urban open spaces.
+Boulevards, piazzas, plazas, and urban squares are not consistently classified as urban open spaces in land-use planning.

-Urban greening policies are important for revitalizing communities, reducing financial burdens of healthcare and increasing quality of life.
-Most policies focus on community benefits, and reducing negative effects of urban development, such as surface runoff and the urban heat island effect.
-Historically, access to green space has favored wealthier, and more privileged communities, thus recent focus in urban greening has increasingly focused on environmental justice concerns, and community engagement in the greening process.
-In particular, in cities with economic decline, such as the Rust Belt in the United States, urban greening has broad community revitalization impacts.
+Urban greening policies help revitalize communities, reduce financial burdens on healthcare, and improve quality of life.
+By promoting the development of parks, green roofs, and community gardens, these policies contribute to cleaner air, mitigate urban heat effects, and create spaces for recreation and social interaction.
+Most policies focus on community benefits and reducing negative effects of urban development, such as surface runoff and the urban heat island effect.
+Historically, access to urban green space has favored wealthier and more privileged communities.
+Recent urban greening has increasingly focused on environmental justice concerns and community engagement in the greening process.
+In particular, in cities with economic decline, such as in the Rust Belt in the United States, urban greening has broad community revitalization impacts.
+Urban green spaces have been shown to have a wide-reaching positive impact on the health of individuals and communities near said green space.

-Urban areas have greatly expanded and resulted in over half of the world's population to be located in urban locations.
-As the population continues to grow, this number is predicted to be at two-thirds of people living in urban areas by 2050.

 Definitions and concepts

-People living in cities and towns generally have weaker mental health in comparison to people living in less crowded areas.
-Urban green spaces are pieces of nature in the cities designed to try to solve the problem.

-Most research on the topic focus on urban green spaces.
-The WHO defined this as "all urban land covered by vegation of any kind".

-When doing research, some experts use "urban open space" to describe a broader range of open areas.
-One definition holds that, "As the counterpart of development, urban open space is a natural and cultural resource, synonymous with neither 'unused land' nor 'park and recreation areas'."
-Another is "Open space is land and/or water area with its surface open to the sky, consciously acquired or publicly regulated to serve conservation and urban shaping function in addition to providing recreational opportunities."
-In almost all instances, the space referred to by the term is, in fact, green space, focused on natural areas.
+The World Health Organization (WHO) defined urban green spaces as "all urban land covered by vegetation of any kind".
+In academic literature, "urban open space" or "open space" is often used to describe a broader range of open areas.
+One extensive definition describes open space as follows: "Thus open space, very simply, is unclosed space.
+As the counterpart to development, urban open space is a natural and cultural resource, synonymous with neither "unused land" nor "park and recreation areas."
+Open space is land and/or water area with its surface open to the sky, consciously acquired or publicly regulated to serve conservation and urban shaping functions in addition to providing recreational opportunities.In almost all instances, the terms urban green space or urban open and green space refer to open areas that reflect natural areas surrounding the city.

-These spaces are part of "public space" broadly construed, which include meeting or gathering places that exist outside the home and workplace, and which foster resident interaction and opportunities for contact and proximity.
+Public spaces are broadly construed, including meeting or gathering places that exist outside the home and workplace.
+These foster resident interaction and opportunities for contact and proximity.
 This definition implies a higher level of community interaction and places a focus on public involvement rather than public ownership or stewardship.